copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Alchemic blasts deal twice as much damage ((# mixing potions + d9) * 2), but
   acid resistance halves this (bringing it back to its vanilla level).
 - Vorpal Blade now deals +1d8 bonus damage instead of +1.
+- When you kill the Wizard or perform the Invocation, the upper limit on which difficulty monsters can randomly generate is removed.

 ### Interface changes